JAG (TV series): Series end

 David James Elliott left the show at the end of the 10th season; the show was subsequently not renewed for an 11th season by the network.
 The show also introduced new younger characters, including former As the World Turns star Chris Beetem, and Jordana Spiro from The Huntress.

 The producers also considered relocating the fictional setting of the show, from Falls Church to Naval Base San Diego.
 An episode of the final season, "JAG: San Diego" had the main cast, excluding Harm, going to the San Diego naval base and working with the local JAG office there.
 Though it was reportedly considered as a pilot episode, as a reformat of the show aiming for a younger audience, CBS ultimately decided not to pursue a new series.

 Nevertheless, CBS canceled the show on April 4, 2005, after 10 seasons.
 The final episode, "Fair Winds and Following Seas", aired on April 29, 2005, and in which Harm and Mac are assigned different stations: Harm in London, Mac in San Diego.
 They finally confront their feelings and decide to get married.
-The episode ends with Bud tossing a challenge coin to decide which one would give up his or her military career to be with the other.
+The episode ends with Bud tossing a challenge coin to decide which one would give up their military career to be with the other.
 However, in keeping with JAG tradition, the outcome of the toss is never seen, as the screen fades to black, showing only the coin, which bears the inscription "1995 – 2005", the years the series spanned.